Nefarious-Engineering/tbug/README.md

 2. TTP223 Capacitive Touch Sensor module

+3. 22pF, 33pF, or 47pF MLCC Capacitor (SMD 0805)

-3. Thin enameled copper wires – 3 pieces (for signal and power connections)
+4. Thin enameled copper wires – 3 pieces (for signal and power connections)

-4. Double-sided tape – to mount the touch sensor inside the case
+5. Double-sided tape – to mount the touch sensor inside the case

-5. 3D Printed Case (recommended) or any alternative method to secure the electronics
+6. 3D Printed Case (recommended) or any alternative method to secure the electronics

 ## Required Soldering Tools

 - Soldering Iron with Fine Tip
 - Solder Wire (leaded or lead-free, as per user preference)
+- Fine Tip Tweezers (for handling SMD components)
 - Desoldering Pump (optional, useful for correcting mistakes)
 - Soldering Mat (optional, but recommended for safety and organization)